I GO DOWN TO THE SHORE

 The world sheds, in the energetic way of an open and communal place, its many greetings, as a world should.
 What quarrel can there be with that?
 But that the self can interrupt the self — and does — is a darker and more curious matter.

-Echoing Borges’s puzzlement over our divided personhood, Oliver sets out to excavate the building blocks of the self in order to understand its parallel capacities for focused creative flow and merciless interruption.
+Oliver sets out to excavate the building blocks of the self in order to understand its parallel capacities for focused creative flow and merciless interruption.
+This echoes George Luis Borges’s puzzlement over our divided personhood.

 1: The childhood self, which we spend our lives trying to weave into the continuity of our personal identity (“The child I was,” she writes, “is with me in the present hour.
 It will be with me in the grave.”).